 The statistics reported from the International Cyber Security Protection Alliance have shown that at least 26% of the corporations interviewed have experienced attacks that had a considerable impact on both business reputation and financial loss.
 The loss that is related to reputation alone is incalculable, as corporations scramble to ‘fix’ breaches that they were not aware that existed.
 Each of these are key points that need to be red-flagged for priority attention for today’s savvy business before a problem strike occurs.

 The importance of comprehensive risk analysis will test and alert for potential damage, address and manage any risks that have been found, and monitor for any future misuse that could damage the company, the customers and reputation.

 “The prevention of fraud and loss of both financial and corporate integrity due to cybercrime is the main focus of the Da Vinci Forensics teams.
-Our diligence and expertise allows us to monitor and maintain the highest level of defense and detection, which then dictates a fast response time for client protection.” – Sharon Knowles, CEO of Da Vinci Forensics
+Our diligence and expertise allow us to monitor and maintain the highest level of defence and detection, which then dictates a fast response time for client protection.” – Sharon Knowles, CEO of Da Vinci Forensics

 Net communications will continue to be the future of business as we know it and as the crest of cybercrime increases, perpetrators will find more intricate methods to infiltrate and locate any weakness that exists in a company’s IT structure.